-Stu Shapiro ’75 and Debbie Fersh Shapiro ’73 are about to celebrate their 25th wedding anniversary in May.
+Stu Shapiro ’75 and Debbie Fersh Shapiro ’73 celebrated their 25th wedding anniversary in May.
 But what makes their love story truly extraordinary is how long it took them to get together in the first place.
 Though Stu knew who Debbie was when they were students at IC, they didn’t go on their first date until many years after they’d graduated.
 All it took was time, some courage, and a cocktail napkin.

 I’ve Got a Crush on You

 Stu saw Debbie for the first time at a fraternity mixer at his dorm in Terrace 10.
 She was in the sister sorority to his fraternity, and after some snooping he discovered that she was dating his pledgemaster.
 Stu started noticing Debbie around campus, and he became more and more attracted to her.

 “She was always surrounded by laughing people.
 She was popular and funny, but I never had the courage to ask her out,” Stu said.